manrai/synthetic-derm/README.md

 - **Dataset Augmentation:** Combine real and synthetic data effortlessly to enhance your training datasets.
 - **Seamless Integration:** Compatible with popular deep learning frameworks like PyTorch and FastAI.
 - **Flexible Configuration:** Easily customize prompts, training parameters, and data splits to fit your project's needs.

+### Dataset Details

+We have developed a HuggingFace dataset with over 1 millions (more than 600GB).
+To support efficient use and reuse of such a large dataset, we use the [WebDataset](https://github.com/webdataset/webdataset) format.
+Using this format, data is split into into TAR shards that contain at most 5,000 images (up to ~2GB).
+This allows for fine-grained data subsetting with minimal memory and time overhead.

+We have developed two versions of the dataset to support different applications.
+These are:
+1) [synthetic-derm-1M](https://huggingface.co/datasets/tbuckley/synthetic-derm-1M): This dataset is intended for fine-grained retrieval of particular labels and generation methods.
+Each shard is named using the format: `shard-{disease-label}-{synthetic-generation-method}-{submethod}-{index}.tar`.
+An example shard name is `shard-vitiligo-finetune-text-to-image-text-to-image-00000.tar`.

+1) [synthetic-derm-1M-train](https://huggingface.co/datasets/tbuckley/synthetic-derm-1M-train): This dataset is intended to be used directly for training models.
+We group images by generation method, perform a shuffle, and then shard the images.
+Each shard is named using the format: `shard-{synthetic-generation-method}-{index}.tar`.
+For model training, the dataset can still be subset to specific labels.

+See [WebDataset FAQ](https://github.com/webdataset/webdataset/blob/main/FAQ.md) for many more examples of how to use these two datasets.
+We also provide a vignette demonstrating how to use these dataset.

 ## Models